GearsDatapacks/dpm/README.md

 **Installing dependencies**
 Installing dependencies is as simple as running `dpm install <datapack id/slug>`.
 This will add an entry to your `project.json`.

+If you simply run `dpm install` with no arguments, it will download all dependencies that are stored in your project JSON.

 **Publishing**
 DPM allows you to publish a datapack without manually uploading it to Modrinth.
 If you run `dpm publish`, it will extract the settings from your project json, zip up your files and upload it directly to Modrinth.
 **Note: You must give you Modrinth auth token using the --auth flag, otherwise dpm doesn't have permission to upload the pack.**